basho/basho_docs/source/languages/en/dataplatform/dataplatform-index.md

 * Cluster management
 * Caching with Redis for rapid performance (Enterprise only)

 BDP reduces the complexity of integrating and deploying the components of your technology stack, providing NoSQL databases, caching, real-time analytics, and search.
-These features are required in order to run distributed active workloads across applications, and BDP controls the replication and synchronization of data between components and while also providing cluster management.
+These features are required in order to run distributed active workloads across applications; BDP controls the replication and synchronization of data between components while also providing cluster management.

+>**Important**
->Some features of BDP are only available for Enterprise users.
-These will be marked as Enterprise-only.
+>Basho Data Platform is largely open source, but some features are only available with an [Enterprise license][ee].
+Those features will be marked as (Enterprise only).

 ##Supported Operating Systems

-Basho Data Platform supports the following OSes:
+Basho Data Platform supports the following operating systems:

 * RHEL/CentOS 6
 * RHEL/CentOS 7
 * Ubuntu 12.04 LTS
 * Ubuntu 14.04 LTS
 * Amazon Linux

+BDP also supports the following OSes for development:

+* OSX 10.8
+* Debian 7

+##Learn More

+BDP has a variety of features and commands available for you to use.
+Learn more about them [here][bdp reference].

+##Get Started

+Ready to get started?
+Learn how to [install BDP][bdp install].